Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

 \subsection{Stopping criterion}

-We stop the procedure when new iterations no longer produce significant changes in the predicted PoE distributions.
-A similar stopping criterion was used in \cite{VS2025} for AS, but some changes were made to match it to PAS.
-For PAS, we use a stopping criterion consisting of two parts.
-The first part sets a limit for the mean absolute difference between each set of subsequently predicted distributions.
-The second part was based on the coefficient of variation (COV) of the MPM value over a number of the last iterations.
-The complete formulations for this stopping criterion are detailed in \Cref{app:pas_stop}.
+We stop the iterative adaptive sampling procedure when new iterations no longer produce significant changes in the predicted exceedance probability distributions.
+This is done using a stopping criterion consisting of two parts.
+The first part sets a limit $\epsilon_1$ for the mean absolute difference between each set of subsequently predicted distributions, averaged over a number of the last iterations.
+The second part sets a limit $\epsilon_2$ for the coefficient of variation (COV) of the MPM value, averaged over a number of the last iterations.
+The complete formulations for this stopping criterion are in \Cref{app:pas_stop}.
 This appendix also explains how this criterion is different from the criterion used for AS in \cite{VS2025}.